EMERGENCY preparedness, RESPONSE & PLAN

 • First aid kit

-• Change of clothing, including a warm long-sleeved shirt, long pants, sturdy shoes, and waterproof layers.
+• Change of clothing, including a warm long-sleeved shirt, long pants, sturdy shoes,

 • Extra pair of eyeglasses or contact lenses (and solution)